Ugandan English: Borrowed terms

 Ugandan words are often inserted into English because the English equivalent does not convey the sense the Ugandan speaker intends.

 The standard English term brother-in-law applies to both a spouse's brother and a spouse's sister's husband.
 A man's relationship with these two entails two quite different sets of obligations and norms in Ugandan society.
-Thus Luganda speakers will often use muko (wife's brother) and musangi (literally “one you met,” meaning you met at the girl's home while wooing her) to make the distinction.
+Thus, Luganda speakers will often use muko (wife's brother) and musangi (literally "one you met", meaning you met at the girl's home while wooing her) to make the distinction.

 Sometimes only a prefix is borrowed.
 In Luganda the prefix ka- before a noun denotes smallness.
 A Member of Parliament, referring to a 5 ft Finance Minister, said in a debate "the ka-man is innocent."
 Ka-child and ka-thing are also common.
 Thus, in most cases it is used to refer to the size of an object.
-For example, many cell phones in Uganda have flash lights, or "torches," as an accessory of the phones.
+For example, many cell phones in Uganda have torches, as an accessory of the phones.
 Ugandans refer to this light as the "katorchi" since the light emitted from the phone comes from a small bulb at the top.
 But it can also be diminutive, such as in the case when a woman is telling her friends how she was bothered by an overly flirtatious young man on the taxi, "Eh! this ka-boy really disturbed me on the taxi.
 He would not stop asking for my number."
 Here the ka is used not so much to refer to whether or not the boy was short or tall, but rather as a way to reflect how he bothered her.
 Ka-timba, however, in the context of building construction refers to a thin piece of steel (such as re-bar), rather than the wood which one might expect.
 On the other hand, akatimba (obutimba, plural) is the name for a mosquito net.
 Thus, as is common in Uganda, one word will have multiple, if not numerous, meanings depending on the context in which it is used, as will the prefixes.